 What is known is that the structure of the bowel looks normal and even under a microscope no abnormalities can be seen.
 This is of no comfort to the 10-20% of the population that are affected by IBS though.

 One line of research is looking an excess of bacteria growing in the small intestine where it should not really be (it mainly lives in the large intestine).

-New blood tests developed by Dr Mark Pimentel gastroenterologist at Cedars-Sinai Medical Center in conjunction with Commonwealth Laboratories are now available.
+A new blood test developed by Dr Mark Pimentel gastroenterologist at Cedars-Sinai Medical Center in conjunction with Commonwealth Laboratories is now available.